If you lived with diabetes for a while, you’ve probably noticed that sometimes you may struggle with insulin resistance.

 - “White” carbohydrates, like chips, pretzels, cookies, and cakes

 - Foods that have added sugars, like ice cream, brownies, and chocolates

 - Foods high in saturated fats, like bacon, sausage, full-fat cheese, and milk

 - Soda and fruit juices

-While there is no magical “cure” for insulin resistance, and many people with diabetes tend to experience the phenomenon over time.
+There is no magical “cure” for insulin resistance and many people with diabetes tend to experience the phenomenon over time.

-Having a diet focused on whole, unprocessed foods that are full of fiber is the ideal way to eat to combat insulin resistance and improve insulin sensitivity.
+Having a diet focused on whole, unprocessed foods that are full of fiber is the ideal way to combat insulin resistance and improve insulin sensitivity.

 Be sure to include plenty of fruits, vegetables, and lean protein in your diet, along with plenty of water, while avoiding foods high in saturated fats, foods that have added sugars, as well as highly processed foods.